What are Today’s Young Entrepreneurs Doing Wrong?

 Then they make the mistake every entrepreneur makes.
 They fall for the shiny object syndrome (SOS) – a disease of distraction, that affects all beginning entrepreneurs.

-They fail to realize that they are unique in their own abilities, and go into one business opportunity after another, and whatever is pushed on them by greedy, unscrupulous, businessmen and women and friends, who are salivating for their raw flesh.
+They fail to realize that they are unique in their own abilities.
+And keep going into one business opportunity after another, and whatever is pushed on them by greedy, unscrupulous, businessmen and women and friends, who are salivating for their raw flesh.

 Mistake Number #6